microth/PathLSTM/README.md

  * The WSJ tokenizer from Stanford CoreNLP ([`stanford-corenlp-3.x.jar`](http://nlp.stanford.edu/software/corenlp.shtml))
  * The most recent _PathLSTM_ SRL model file (July 2016), available on Google Drive [here][3]

+The SRL classes can easily be compiled using maven (`mvn compile`).

 For Frame-Semantic Role Labeling, text files should be preprocessed using the following toolkits:

  * Emory NLP4J for POS tagging (https://github.com/emorynlp/nlp4j)